FluentValidation/FluentValidation/docs/built-in-validators.md

 * `{RegularExpression}` – Regular expression that was not matched
 * `{PropertyPath}` - The full path of the property

+Note: If you're used to ASP.NET's `[RegularExpression]` DataAnnotations attribute, be careful not to be caught out: FluentValidation does not enforce a whole-string match implicitly, so you need to anchor the pattern strictly yourself, e.g. `Matches(@"\A\d{5}\z")`.
+For example, using `Matches(@"^\d{5}$")` will accept `"12345\n"`, which is typically undesired behaviour for single-line fields such as API validation.
+If using [Clientside Validation](aspnet.html#clientside-validation), take into consideration that JavaScript doesn't support some .NET regex anchors, so you might need to use a "no character follows" negative lookahead or other alternative expression where anchors like `\z` aren't supported.

 ## Email Validator
 Ensures that the value of the specified property is a valid email address format.